redpesk-samples/helloworld-binding/README.md

 In order to run the tests you need afb-libpython.
 It is available in redpesk SDK.

-If you haven't already, please follow the quick installation guide available [here](https://docs.redpesk.bzh/docs/en/master/redpesk-os/afb-binder/afb-getting.html#add-the-sdk-repository) to ensure your platform is supported and properly set up.
+If you haven't already, please follow the [quick installation guide](https://docs.redpesk.bzh/docs/en/master/redpesk-os/afb-binder/afb-getting.html#add-the-sdk-repository) to ensure your platform is supported and properly set up.

 Install then Python bindings on your platform thanks to your distribution's tools:

 ```bash
 sudo dnf install afb-binder afb-client afb-binding-devel afb-libpython
 ```

 ### Build the project

 To build the `helloworld-binding` binding, follow these steps after cloning the repository onto your host machine:

 ```bash
 cd helloworld-binding # this repo